 It can take three years to create a game, all the way from initial concept to the finished product.
 One game can involve up to 200 professionals working as a team.

 The BSc (Hons) Computer Gaming Technology degree will provide you with relevant skills to pursue careers in games programming, quality assurance and independent game development.
-The core programing skills are also transferable to the wider IT industry, or possibly to a career teaching programming/computer science, giving you extra flexibility.
+The core programming skills are also transferable to the wider IT industry, or possibly to a career teaching programming/computer science, giving you extra flexibility.

 Throughout the course, we’ll use a range of assessment methods to help measure your progress.
 You’ll demonstrate your learning through the games you produce, but there will also be a mix of exams, personal learning plans and projects.